graciato/graciato/README.md

-- 👋 Hi, I’m @graciato
+- 👋 Hi, I’m @gracemuange
 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning web programming with python and JavaScript
 - 💞️ I’m looking to collaborate on web app development